Baio1977/GA-Z390M-Gaming/README.md

     - RC6 (Render Standby) → Enabled

 ## Special Config
 - USB3.0 is active by kexts/Other/USBPorts.kext.
-USBInjectALL.kext is unnecessary.